goetting/ez-flux/README.md

 // Frozen Object: { weather: { rain: false } }

 ezFlux.on('change:state.weather', () => console.log(ezFlux.state.weather) );
-// Full event emitter API - subscribe to changes on the 'weather' namespace of the state
+// subscribe to changes on the 'weather' namespace of the state

 ezFlux.actions.weather.setRain(true);
 // Triggers our action.
 Our listener will now log: { rain: true };